kitttn/temptest/Flashing-images.md

 1. REMOVE POWER FROM BDB
 2. Connect JTAG interface to debug board CON3
 3. Connect FPC from debug board CON9 to BDB.
 Observe FPC labeling 'side Debug Board' and 'BDB'.
-The following table shows which BDB connector goes with which chip.
+The table below lists which BDB connector is associate with each device.
+4. Verify debug board SW5 is positioned *toward* the SW5 label
+5. Verify jumper installed at debug board JP15 pins 1-2
+6. Connect the Dediprog SF100 8-pin IDC to debug board CON1 "SPI ROM" header.
+Note, this header is not keyed.
+Visually ensure that the red wire of the cable aligns with the pin 1 dot and the "M" of "ROM" on the debug board silkscreen.
+7. Optional: USB cable connected to BDB CON12 (SVC console).
+8. Apply power to the BDB.

 Bridge ASIC | BDB Debug Connector
 -------------|------